hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere-template/README.md

----
-description: >
-  The Packer vSphere Template post-processor takes an artifact from the VMware-iso builder, built on and ESXi host (i.e. remote) or an artifact from the [vSphere](/packer/plugins/post-processors/vsphere/vsphere) post-processor, marks the VM as a template, and leaves it in the path of your choice.
-page_title: vSphere Template - Post-Processors
-sidebar_title: vSphere Template
----

-# vSphere Template Post-Processor

 Type: `vsphere-template`
 Artifact BuilderId: `packer.post-processor.vsphere`

-The Packer vSphere Template post-processor takes an artifact from the `vmware-iso` builder, built on ESXi (i.e. remote) or an artifact from the [vSphere](/packer/plugins/post-processors/vsphere/vsphere) post-processor, marks the VM as a template, and places it in the path of your choice.
+The Packer vSphere Template post-processor takes an artifact from the `vmware-iso` builder, built on ESXi (i.e. remote) or an artifact from the [vSphere](/packer/integrations/hashicorp/vsphere/latest/components/post-processor/vsphere) post-processor, marks the VM as a template, and places it in the path of your choice.

 ## Configuration